-Replacing a Faulty Turntable Motor or Power Supply
+Replacing a Noisy / Faulty Turntable Motor or Power Supply (Things to consider)

-If your turntable motor or power supply develops a fault then the following suggestions are made:
+If you have a faulty turntable motor or power supply which is noisy or develops a fault like running slow then you can consider:

 - Most turntables use AC motors which turn at a fixed speed.
 Any replacement motor must turn at exactly the same speed as the original.